kubernetes/website/cn/docs/tasks/run-application/horizontal-pod-autoscale.md

 With Horizontal Pod Autoscaling, Kubernetes automatically scales the number of pods in a replication controller, deployment or replica set based on observed CPU utilization (or, with alpha support, on some other, application-provided metrics).
+Note that Horizontal Pod Autoscaling does not support object that can't be scaled like DaemonSet.

 The Horizontal Pod Autoscaler is implemented as a Kubernetes API resource and a controller.
 The resource determines the behavior of the controller.